pvarshh/tennis-prediction/README.md

 frameborder="0"
 ></iframe>

 This plot investigates if height difference correlates with winning, especially in the context of rank difference.
 Points in the bottom-left quadrant represent shorter players winning against higher-ranked opponents (upset).
 Points in the top-right represent taller players winning against lower-ranked opponents.
+We see that there is a large cluster near the origin with some notable outliers in terms of their height difference.

 ### Interesting Aggregates